Using the HTML Editor (WYSIWYG)

 - Next, select where you'd like to place a link to that anchor by highlighting the text or image you want to link back.
 Click the Insert/Edit Link button to open the modal.

 - You will see a drop down box from Anchors, where you will find the names of the anchors you have currently laid out.
 Select the one you'd like to use and click Update.
+You may also enter a pound sign (#) followed by your anchor name, or a pound sign followed by your anchor ID instead of choosing from the list.
+The "Protocol" will automatically change to "Other".
+Clicking save will establish the anchor relationship.

 - You have successfully added your link.
 You can test your anchor and link by clicking the Preview button.